Environment

 Button

-An attempt to retrofit a traditionally-built Liverpool house of a common construction type to as high a standard as possible.
+An attempt to retrofit a traditionally-built Liverpool house of a common construction type to as high a standard as practicable.
 The techniques used include:

 * External insulation at the rear (a safer way to achieve high insulation, but not suitable where we would want to maintain the appearance.